 Naita is an experienced global leader at the intersection of education-for-change, youth-for-change, women-led empowerment building, and the community-led development sector.
 She has worked on large scale initiatives to improve opportunities for people through facilitating lifelong learning with the ultimate belief in education as the equalizer for improving the wellbeing.
 She’s held leadership roles with READ Global, Stanford’s Teacher Education Program and The Asia Foundation.
 Prior to her career in international development, she also served in various positions within education as a teacher, mentor, coach and administrator.

-Kelley Haynes-Mendez facilitates the Designing Your Life course.
-Kelley received her Psy.D. degree in clinical psychology from the California School of Professional Psychology (Los Angeles) and is a licensed psychologist in the state of Texas.
-She is an associate professor with the Chicago School of Professional Psychology.
-Dr. Haynes-Mendez has more than a decade of teaching experience specializing in diversity, cross-cultural and international issues.
-She is a member of the American Psychological Association.
-She is the Vice President for Diversity and International Relations for the Society for the Teaching of Psychology (APA, Division 2), leading division initiatives to increase diversity and international partnerships.
-In 2008, she completed a guest lectureship in Cape Town, South Africa where she taught topics on family and intercultural studies.
+Dr. Haynes-Mendez has more than a decade of teaching experience and expertise in diversity, cross-cultural, and international issues.
 Dr. Haynes-Mendez also completed a Diploma in Social Innovation with the UN established University for Peace’s Centre for Executive Education in Costa Rica in 2017.
 She continues to collaborate with the UPEACE Centre for Executive Education to foster professional development for higher education faculty, staff, and administrators.

 Continuing Education Credits